biltongza/ldam.co.za/frontend/src/posts/building-my-own-website-part-i.md

 ![My old website as at 2022-01-18](/assets/ldamcoza.png)

 Fast forward to 2021, I haven't updated my site in months, because getting my photos out of [Lightroom](https://www.adobe.com/africa/products/photoshop-lightroom.html) and into Squarespace is just a chore (their image uploader didn't handle bulk uploads with large images particularly well, nevermind having to manually export photos).
 Me being the developer I am, I decided I would look for a way to automate it.
+Also, I've grown and realised that photography is not my only skill, and my portfolio should reflect my software engineering abilities too.

 ### Investigation
 My first thought was to try automate the upload process, since that was the part I was having trouble with, but Squarespace don't offer a public API to upload images, so that idea was a no go.
 That was the first time I thought about making my own site, but it did nothing to satiate my desire to automate things.